kurtosis-tech/dynamodb-package/README.md

 ### Using this in your own package

 Kurtosis Packages can be used within other Kurtosis Packages, through what we call composition internally.
-Assuming you want to spin up etcd and your own service together you just need to do the following
+Assuming you want to spin up dynamodb and your own service together you just need to do the following

 ```py